 Goldsboro Brew Works

 I loved that they had a selection of seasonal beers like a Santa IPA in December.
+It reminded me of our times brewery hopping in Winston-Salem, North Carolina.
 Or if beer isn’t your thing you can get some wine or sake instead!
 They have options, people!

 Tobacco and Hops

 Dustin, the owner of this Goldsboro casual lounge of sorts, grew up going to his family farm where they grew tobacco and cotton.
 It was originally his great-grandparents (who he never met) and was passed down to his grandparents.
 After they passed away and left the property to Dustin, he moved to the farm, which is about 25 minutes from Goldsboro in a town called Princeton.
-After his grandparents passed away he inherited the property, where he lives with his partner.
-His father lives on the property too, thus keeping it in the family!
+His father lives on the property too, thus keeping it all in the family!

 Barbecue is in a category all its own, so we couldn’t resist creating a post dedicated to the delicious BBQ Goldsboro has to offer.
 But here’s a quick recap to quench your BBQ thirst.

 If BBQ had a sugary soul, Mrs. Grady would be it.
 Her BBQ was by far my favorite of the three we visited.
 We were there at 10:00am (because BBQ time knows no bounds) and I adored her bright smile and welcoming demeanor.
 You feel like she’s welcomed you into your home – and I’m willing to bet she spends more time at her restaurant than her house.
 Her sides were wonderful and the BBQ not heavy.
 Which meant we had plenty of room for a lot of everything!

 Scott Adams and his family own and operate this true roadside BBQ establishment.
 It’s a place to eat in Goldsboro right off the highway.
 I happened to have passed it on my first-ever drive from Raleigh to Goldsboro even though we circled back around to it the third day we were in town.